 - Select the LastPass CSV file that you exported and select Import.

-Note: If the admin of a Dashlane Starter, Team, or Business plan has turned on Smart Space Management, business items are imported to the Business Space.
+Note: If the admin of a Dashlane professional plan has turned on Smart Space Management, business items are imported to the Business Space.
 Plan members can choose whether to import non-business items to the Business or Personal Space.

 More about Smart Space Management